GDF Suez takes full control of International Power

 GDF Suez can buy out the remaining stake sooner with the agreement of the British group’s independent non-executive directors.

-Additional reporting by Muriel Boselli, Nina Sovich in Paris and Isabell Witt in London; Editing by Paul Hoskins and Philippa Fletcher
+Additional reporting by Muriel Boselli and Nina Sovich in Paris; Editing by Paul Hoskins and Giles Elgood